Safety Tips: 17 Things Not to Do With an ATV

 Read and understand the owner’s manual, which provides valuable information about safe operating procedures.

-The best way most efficient way to learn and gain experience is from a trained instructor in a training course.
+The most efficient way to learn and gain experience is from a trained instructor in a training course.

 In reality, many ATV riders will never take an ATV riding course.
 But as a bare minimum, you should ask an experienced ATV rider to guide you through the riding techniques and most common mistakes.